 There is a lockdown.
 Schools have closed for all except the children of keyworkers, with a rota of teachers.
 Parents are home-schooling their children, teaching English, among other subjects .

-I am #TallTartanTalks … and my feeling now is that the information I share in this post about how to teach English is even more important now, in the current climate.
+I am #TallTartanTalks (was #TallTartanTells) … and my feeling now is that the information I share in this post about how to teach English is just as important now in the current climate.
 You will become more aware of just how MUCH there is to teaching English – and that’s just up to Year 6 (age 11) level – never mind GCSE or A level (which is not my area of expertise).

 To give you some sort of context, in case you haven’t read my blog posts before, I write about my freelance business.
-I have been proofreading and tutoring since I left classroom teaching 4 years ago.
-This is the third post I have written about teaching or tutoring.
-Here I write about my experiences of tuition generally.
-And here about how I teach Maths.
+I have been proofreading and tutoring since I left classroom teaching in 2016.
+This is the third post I have written about teaching and tutoring: I write about my experiences of tuition generally; and about how I teach Maths.

-For the last four months my time has been spent following the CIEP (Chartered Institute of Editing and Proofreading) Proofreading Mentoring course, providing primary tuition, and editing a local monthly magazine.
-So the writing of this post has slipped further down my list each month.
-Now the Coronavirus pandemic is happening.
+For the last four months my time has been spent following the CIEP (Chartered Institute of Editing and Proofreading) proofreading mentoring course, providing primary tuition, and editing a local monthly charity magazine.
+Now the coronavirus pandemic is happening.
 It’s time to take stock.